Which is better — a keyboard or a pen?

 Why?

 The study focused on more than 300 students at Princeton and the University of California, Los Angeles.
 The researchers concluded that students working with a pen on paper rephrased information as they took notes, which required them to understand and summarize.
-Those using keyboards, however, took a greater volume of notes, which allowed them to avoid the task of summarizing.
+Those using keyboards, however, took a greater volume of notes, which caused them to avoid summarizing.

-I know this issue faced my son when he earned his university degree in music.
-As someone who is both dyslexic and dysgraphic he had no choice but to take notes on his computer.
-He sailed through his practical courses like “musicianship” and struggled mightily with ones like music history, in part, I’m convinced because of the way he had to take notes.
+I know my son faced this issue when he earned his university degree in music.
+As someone who is both dyslexic and dysgraphic, he had no choice but to take notes on his computer.
+He sailed through his practical courses like “musicianship” and struggled mightily with ones like music history, in part, I’m convinced, because of the way he had to take notes.

 Another benefit of writing by hand is that it helps you avoid distractions.
-If you’re locked away from your smartphone, tablet or computer, you’re going to be unable to spend time on email, Facebook, Instagram or Twitter.
-Your notebook does not have wifi!
+If you’re away from your smartphone, tablet or computer, you’re going to be unable to spend time on email, Facebook, Instagram or X. Your notebook does not have Wi-Fi!

-I even follow his recommendation to use the Kum double-long-point pencil sharpener.
+I even follow his recommendation to use the Kum long-point pencil sharpener.
 (Having a top-quality sharpener — which isn’t the least bit expensive — is a joy!)

-But even more importantly, I accept Thompson’s evidence that when it comes to writing, typing is vastly superior to using a pen.
-If you want to see a short speech in which he made this argument, go view, How The Way You Write Changes the Way You Think.
+But even more importantly, I accept Thompson’s evidence that with writing, typing is vastly superior to using a pen.
+If you want to see a brief speech in which he made this argument, go watch, How The Way You Write Changes the Way You Think.
 It takes only 10 minutes.

-Typing is far superior for writing he says, because our brains are like super computers affixed to our necks.
-Ideas rush along, like cars on a freeway, and typing allows us to keep up better and avoid “bottlenecks.”
+Typing is far superior for writing, he says, because our brains are like supercomputers affixed to our bodies.
+Ideas rush along, like cars on a freeway, and typing allows us to better keep up with our thoughts and avoid “bottlenecks.”
 Most interestingly, he says: Increase people’s typing speed and you’ll increase the quality of their writing.

-Although this sounds counterintuitive, scientists did exactly that when they took a group of students who didn’t type.
+Although this sounds counterintuitive, scientists did exactly that when they tested a group of students who didn’t know how to type.
 Following a writing test, they gave part of the group typing instruction for several weeks and then retested them.
-Amazingly, the simple act of knowing how to touch-type (typing without looking at the keyboard) improved their writing scores by some 40%.
+Amazingly, the simple act of knowing how to touch-type (typing without looking at the keyboard) improved the students’ writing scores by some 40%.

 Concludes Thompson: There’s no such thing as one perfect tool for writing.
 Instead, it’s important to define exactly what you’re trying to achieve.
 If you want to absorb information, a pencil is best.
 If you want to produce it, however, a keyboard should be your best friend.